mlochbaum/BQN/implementation/vm.md

 ### Instructions

 The following instructions are defined by dzaima/BQN.
 The ones emitted by the self-hosted BQN compiler are marked in the "used" column.
 Instructions marked `NS` are used only in programs with namespaces, and so are not needed to support the compiler or self-hosted runtime.
+Similarly, `SETH` is only needed in programs with destructuring headers.

 |  B | Name | Used | Like | Args     | Description
 |---:|------|:----:|-----:|:---------|------------